-Exeter is Oxford’s fourth-oldest college.
-It has occupied much of its present site since 1315, a year after Exeter College was founded on 4 April 1314.
+Exeter is Oxford’s fourth-oldest college and has occupied much of its present site since 1315, a year after the College was founded on 4 April 1314.

-Its founder, Walter de Stapeldon, was a Devon man who rose from a humble background to become Bishop of Exeter and Treasurer of England under Edward II.
-He founded the College to provide an educated clergy for his diocese.
-During its first centuries, Exeter drew its members mainly from Devon and Cornwall.
+Founded by Walter de Stapeldon, a Devon man who rose from a humble background to become Bishop of Exeter and Treasurer of England under Edward II.
+The College was created to educate clergy for his diocese.
+For centuries, most of its members came from Devon and Cornwall.

-The early College was a small and relatively poor foundation, consisting of a Rector, a Chaplain and 12 or 14 Fellows, all in holy orders.
-Probably from the late 15th century, the College offered rooms to a few students.
-All that remains of this medieval college is Palmer’s Tower, named after a 15th-century Rector.
+Originally called Stapledon Hall, the College was a small and relatively poor foundation, with a Rector, a Chaplain and about a dozen Fellows.
+Today, the only part left from this medieval college is Palmer’s Tower, named after a 15th-century Rector.

-As a result, in the 17th century Exeter became one of the leading colleges in the University, with a high reputation as a school for academics and learned men.
-Numbers expanded.
-The present Hall was built in 1618, together with a matching chapel on the opposite side of the quad.
+This helped Exeter became one of the University’s leading colleges, with a high reputation as a school for academics and learned men.
+The current Hall dates from 1618, along with a matching chapel (later rebuilt in the 1850s in neo-Gothic style).
 The rest of the front quad was completed between 1672 and 1710.

 The old Exeter College Chapel